Epic film: History

 The epic is among the oldest of film genres, with one early notable example being Giovanni Pastrone's Cabiria, a two-and-a-half hour silent film about the Punic Wars, which laid the groundwork for the subsequent silent epics of D. W. Griffith.

-The genre reached a peak of popularity in the early 1960s, when Hollywood frequently collaborated with foreign film studios (such as Rome's Cinecittà) to use relatively exotic locations in Spain, Morocco, and elsewhere for the production of epic films such as El Cid (1961) or Lawrence of Arabia (1962).
-This boom period of international co-productions is generally considered to have ended with Cleopatra (1963), The Fall of the Roman Empire (1964), and Doctor Zhivago (1965).
+The genre reached a peak of popularity in the early 1960s, when Hollywood frequently collaborated with foreign film studios (such as Rome's Cinecittà) to use relatively exotic locations in Spain, Morocco and elsewhere for the production of epic films such as El Cid (1961) or Lawrence of Arabia (1962).
+Epic films also saw expansions eastwards, where culturally rich Asian nations such as Japan and India produced landmark and ambitious historical epics such as Seven Samurai (1954) and Mughal-e-Azam (1960), with both movies banking upon the romanticized zeitgeist of their culturally unique historical eras.
+This boom period of international co-productions is generally considered to have ended with Cleopatra (1963), The Fall of the Roman Empire (1964) and Doctor Zhivago (1965).
 Nevertheless, films in this genre continued to appear, with one notable example being War and Peace, which was released in the former Soviet Union during 1967–1968.
 Epic films continue to be produced, although since the development of CGI they typically use computer effects instead of an actual cast of thousands.
 Since the 1950s, such films have regularly been shot with a wide aspect ratio for a more immersive and panoramic theatrical experience.

 Epic films were recognized in a montage at the 2006 Academy Awards.

 Public reception

 Gross revenue

-The enduring popularity of the epic is often accredited to their ability to appeal to a wide audience.
+The enduring popularity of the epic is often credited to their ability to appeal to a wide audience.
 Several of the highest-grossing films of all-time have been epics.
 James Cameron's 1997 film Titanic, which is cited as helping to revive the genre, grossed $1.8 billion at cinemas worldwide to become the highest-grossing film—a record it held for twelve years.
 If inflation is taken into account, then the historical romantic epic Gone with the Wind is the highest-grossing film ever, with two other romantic epics (Titanic and Doctor Zhivago) also featuring among the global top ten.

 Academy Awards

-So far the most Academy Awards ever won by a single film stands at 11.
+So far the most Academy Awards ever won by a single film stands at eleven.
 This feat has only been achieved by three films: Ben-Hur (1959), Titanic (1997) and The Lord of the Rings: The Return of the King (2003), all of which are above three hours long and considered epic films.
-The previous record holder was Gone with the Wind (1939), also an epic, with 10 awards.